-The United Nations University will be hosting an exhibition booth and co-organising events at World Water Week, 27 August – 1 September 2017.
+The United Nations University hosted an exhibition booth and co-organised events at World Water Week, 26 – 31 August 2018.

-You have the opportunity to meet scholars from two UNU institutes — the UNU Institute for Integrated Management of Material Fluxes and of Resources (UNU-FLORES) and the UNU Institute for Water, Environment and Health (UNU-INWEH).
-Come to our exhibition space to learn about current research projects and publications.
+Scholars from two UNU institutes — the UNU Institute for Integrated Management of Material Fluxes and of Resources (UNU-FLORES) and the UNU Institute for Water, Environment and Health (UNU-INWEH) — were available at booth #34 in the exhibition area to provide information about current research projects and publications.

 OFFICIAL WORLD WATER WEEK EVENTS

 Using Information Tools on Multifunctional Nature-Based Solutions to Achieve SDGs

 26 August 2018 (SUN), 09:00-10:30, Room FH 307